pforret/jekyll.forret.com/_posts/2023/2023-12-02-nowi-can-just-print-that-video.md

 Where is the relevant information in a cooking video?

-* Sometimes it is posted as the body text of the video.
+* Sometimes it is posted as the body text with the video.
 * Sometimes it is narrated by a voiceover.
 * Sometimes it is a series of (sub)titles that are printed on the screen.
 * Sometimes essential steps are shown on the screen (not with text).